How to Install and Configure Puppet on CentOS, Fedora, Ubuntu or Opensuse

 The config reference provides a more comprehensive array of available options in modifying your server to suit your specific needs

-Overall, Puppet is an attractive addition to your everyday toolset for managing and automating tedious tasks.
-Once it is installed and configured, it will maintain your day to day servers tasks with ease.
+Overall, Puppet is an attractive addition to your everyday tool set for managing and automating tedious tasks.
+Once it is installed and configured, it will maintain your day-to-day servers tasks with ease.
 You may want to consult the Puppet documentation for more in-depth information on this topic or consult the following resources for additional info.

 How Can We Help?

-If you would like more information on how this software can benefit your current setup, simply reach out to us via a phone call, chat or ticket, and one of our Most Helpful Humans in Hosting will follow up with you to advise on how best you can integrate this process into your existing infrastructure!
+If you would like more information on how this software can benefit your current VPS setup, simply reach out to us via a phone call, chat or ticket, and one of our Most Helpful Humans in Hosting will follow up with you to advise on how best you can integrate this process into your existing infrastructure!
 We are looking forward to speaking with you!